 After selecting a couple of palm trees, between which to string your expedition hammocks, we get to work on building our shelter.
 This will be our home, where bonds are forged, fire is made, food is cooked and hearts are opened.
 There’ll be just enough time for a sunset swim, before we eat.
-Belly filled, we’ll be passing around a bottle of rum before heading to your hammock where you’ll drift off to the sound of rustling palms and gentle waves.
+Belly filled, we’ll be passing around a bottle of rum before heading to your hammock where you’ll make it about 2 pages into your kindle before drifting off to the sound of rustling palms and lapping waves.

 Day 3: Making Fire